nashpoint/nashpoint-smart-contracts/README.md

 ## Current Status

 This is a work-in-progress prototype.
 Many of the core mechanisms are in place, but further testing and refinement are needed, especially around the integration of ERC7540 assets.
+As such, it is:

 - Not safe
 - Not gas optimized